isaaclzh/GATK/additional_files.md

 ###############################

-The following additional files are to be added to the reference folder:
+Add the following files into the reference folder:

 1. GRCh38_Verily_v1.genome.fa.dict